istio/community/FEATURE-LIFECYCLE-CHECKLIST.md

 requirements:

 * Design
-    * Requires Approved RFC in order to merge.
+    * Requires Approved RFC.
 * Config
     * Requires explicit user action to enable (e.g. a config field, config resource, or installation action).

 * Docs
-    * Reference docs are published on istio.io.
+    * Reference docs are published on the Istio wiki.
     * Basic feature docs are published on istio.io describing what the feature does, how to use it, and any caveats.
-    * A reference to the design doc / issue is published on istio.io.

 * Tests
-    * Test coverage is >= 70%.
-    * Integration tests cover core use cases with the feature enabled.
+    * Automated integration tests cover core use cases with the feature enabled.
     * When disabled the feature does not affect system stability or performance.

 * Performance
-    * Performance requirements assessed as part of design.
+    * Performance impacts have been measured.

 * API
-    * (Optional) Initial API review.
+    * Initial API review.

 ## Beta